SAP Variant Configuration and Pricing – Solution Brief

 What are the building blocks and data flows?

-- The Variant Configuration service needs a knowledge base: a collection of all LO-VC configuration data (like characteristics and rules) for a certain product model (configurable material).
+- The Variant Configuration service needs a knowledge base: a collection of all LO-VC or AVC configuration data (like characteristics and rules) for a certain product model (configurable material).

 - The Pricing service needs pricing procedures, condition records, currency exchange rates, etc. as known from SAP ERP SD pricing.